Chahalashish/ETH-prooject/README.md

 # ETH-prooject
 # description
-The MyToken smart contract is a basic token implemented in Solidity.
-It supports minting new tokens, burning existing tokens, and tracking token balances for each address.
-The token is named "tikku" with the abbreviation "TK" and has an initial supply of 100 TK.
-Functions include mint for creating tokens and burn for destroying tokens.
-The contract ensures secure token management and can be easily deployed using Ethereum development tools like Remix, Truffle, or Hardhat.
-The project is licensed under MIT.
+This smart contract defines a simple token named "tikku" (symbol: "TK") with an initial total supply of 100 tokens.
+It includes functionality to mint new tokens to an address, burn tokens from an address (if sufficient balance exists), and check the balance of any address.
+The contract is licensed under the MIT License.